checkly/docs.checklyhq.com/site/content/docs/terraform-provider/alerting.md

 ---
-title: Alert channels and settings
+title: Alert channels and settings for Terraform - Checkly Docs
+displayTitle: Alert channels and settings for Terraform
+navTitle: Alert channels and settings
 weight: 3

 menu: